lewis-morris/flarchitect/demo/basic_factory/README.md

 Ensure your models derive from a base class that provides a get_session method for database access.
 This setup is crucial for the API's ability to generate accurate schemas and perform database queries.

-- Extend DeclarativeBase and utilize `flask-SQLAlchemy` for seamless integration.
+- Extend DeclarativeBase and utilise `flask-SQLAlchemy` for seamless integration.
 [View Example](https://github.com/lewis-morris/flarchitect/blob/master/demo/basic/basic/extensions.py#L10-L25)

 For `flask-SQLAlchemy` users, the following implementation is recommended: